frictionlessdata/website/site/blog/2017-12-19-dm4t/README.md

 ### Validating a data package using Goodtables

 Goodtables is a software family for tabular data validation.
-It's avialable as a Python library, a command line tool, [web application](https://try.goodtables.io/) and [continuous validation service](https://goodtables.io/).
+It's available as a Python library, a command line tool, [web application](https://try.goodtables.io/) and [continuous validation service](https://goodtables.io/).

 The main features of Goodtables are: